pyeventsourcing/eventsourcing/docs/topics/domain.rst

-an aggregate ID and identifies the sequence to which a domain event object belongs, an ``originator_version`` attribute which is a Python :class:`int` that holds the version of an aggregate and determines the position of a domain event object in its sequence, and a ``timestamp`` attribute which is a Python :class:`~datetime.datetime` that represents when the event was created.
+an aggregate ID and identifies the sequence to which a domain event object belongs, an ``originator_version`` attribute which is a Python :class:`int` that holds the version of an aggregate and determines the position of a domain event object in its sequence, and a ``timestamp`` attribute which is timezone-aware Python :class:`~datetime.datetime` that represents when the event object was created.

-The timestamps have no consequences for the operation of the library.
+The timestamps have no consequences for the operation of the library, and are included to give a general indication to humans of when the domain events occurred.
 The aggregate events objects are ordered in their sequence by their version numbers, and not by their timestamps.
-The timestamps exist only to give a general indication to humans of when things occurred.

-The library's :class:`~eventsourcing.domain.DomainEvent` class is used (inherited) by the aggregate :class:`~eventsourcing.domain.Aggregate.Event` class.
+The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
+As we have discussed above, aggregate event objects represent original decisions by a domain model that advance the state of an application.
 The library's :class:`~eventsourcing.domain.Snapshot` class also inherits from the :class:`~eventsourcing.domain.DomainEvent` class --- see :ref:`Snapshots <Snapshots>` for more information about snapshots.
-The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
-Aggregate event objects represent original decisions by a domain model that advance the state of an application.

-The aggregate :class:`~eventsourcing.domain.Aggregate.Event` class has a method :func:`~eventsourcing.domain.Aggregate.Event.mutate` which adjusts the state of an aggregate.
+The aggregate :class:`~eventsourcing.domain.Aggregate.Event` base class has a method :func:`~eventsourcing.domain.AggregateEvent.mutate` which adjusts the state of an aggregate.
 It has an optional argument ``aggregate`` which is used to pass the aggregate object to which the domain event object pertains into the method when it is called.
+It checks the event's ``originator_version`` number is the next successor to the current aggregate version number.
+It assigns this value to the aggregate's :py:obj:`~eventsourcing.domain.Aggregate.version` attribute.
+It assigns the event's ``timestamp`` to the aggregate's :py:obj:`~eventsourcing.domain.Aggregate.modified_on` attribute.
-It returns an optional ``aggregate`` object, and the return value can be passed in when calling this method on another event object.
-An initial "created" event can construct an aggregate object, a subsequent event can receive and return an aggregate, and a final "discarded" event can receive an aggregate and return ``None``.
-The :func:`~eventsourcing.domain.Aggregate.Event.mutate` methods of a sequence of aggregate events can be used to reconstruct a copy of the original aggregate object.
-And indeed the :ref:`application repository <Repository>` object has a :func:`~eventsourcing.application.Repository.get` method which works by calling these methods.
+It returns an optional ``aggregate`` object.
+The returned value can be passed in when calling this method on a subsequent event object in the aggregate's sequence.
+Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` methods of a sequence of aggregate events can be used to reconstruct a copy of the original aggregate object.
+And indeed, the :ref:`application repository <Repository>` object has a :func:`~eventsourcing.application.Repository.get` method which works by calling these methods.

 .. code:: python